moxb/moxb/packages/stellar-router-core/README.md

 ### Initialization

-You should be using something like `@moxb/stellar-router-react` for integrating this to your app.
+You should be using something like [@moxb/stellar-router-react](../stellar-router-react) package for integrating this to your app.

 ### Using different URL schemes